 There are two kinds of help that you might need when it comes to money.
 Either way there is help at hand.

 If you need some guidance on deciding on how to manage your money, information on products or someone to explain something technical, that is known as ‘Money Advice’.
 Although there are many local organisations and charities that can help, the Money Advice Service was set up to help people across the country in exactly this way.
-You can get help online, on the phone or set up an appointment near you to see someone.
+You can get free help online, including webchat and on the phone by calling 0800 138 7777 free.